 With summer here at last – well in the northern hemisphere anyway – who feels like a trip around the world?
 If, like me, you cannot afford the real thing there’s always the option of trying the trip around the world quilted version!
 This is one of those quilting techniques that has infinite variations, but the version that I am showing here is pretty well the most basic that you can get.
 It is made in four panels and uses six fabrics only.
 The lines where the four panels are joined have two squares the same colour next to each other and all the squares are the same size.
-Like I said, it’s basic -c but it does introduce you to the trip around the world quilting technique.
+The quilt measures 45″ square.
+Like I said, it’s basic – but it does introduce you to the trip around the world quilting technique.
+You may be interested in a more complex trip around the world quilt here.

 Making the trip around the world quilt